 The School of Social Ecology is home to several research centers that are important sites for sharing work with members of the broader community, including the Newkirk Center for Science and Society, the Center for Law and Psychology, the Center for Unconventional Security Affairs, the Community Outreach Partnership Center, the Center for Evidence-Based Corrections, and the Center for Law, Society and Culture.
 The Department of Planning, Policy and Design hosts the Distinguished Fellows Program, premier professional engagement program that connects senior planning and policy leaders to graduate students and alumni in urban planning.
 Each of these centers and programs provide a hub to bring our work to broader audiences and, vice versa, to learn from those encounters.

-The School of Social Ecology lives by the motto: Discover • Engage • Transform
+In a word, the School of Social Ecology lives by its motto: Discover • Engage • Transform.

 I invite you to explore our website and learn more about the research, teaching and community outreach our faculty and students are engaged in.

 School of Social Ecology